Power of Attorney Solicitors

 How Do You Get a Power of Attorney?

-Once finalised, you will sign your LPA with a witness and your certificate provider will ensure you are signing and not under any undue influence.
+Once finalised, you will sign your LPA with a witness and your certificate provider.
+The LPA certificate provider will ensure you are signing on your own accord and are not under any undue influence.

 Can You Have More Than One Power of Attorney?